Time is Running Out

 Recognizing the importance of elephants both globally as a keystone species and uniquely to Tufts University’s legacy, a multi-disciplinary group of faculty members from across the university have formed J2: Tufts Elephant Conservation Alliance (TECA).
 TECA has identified priority activities in research, scholarship, outreach, and teaching with the goal of shaping a transdisciplinary strategy for rescuing elephant populations.
 Our goal is to achieve tangible outcomes that will advance elephant conservation, as well as educate the university and community at large.

-Please donate and join Jumbos for Jumbos in the race for elephant survival.
+Join Jumbos for Jumbos in the race for elephant survival.
+Read about TECA projects.

 - 20 gifts of $10 = $200 – Speakers for the Tufts elephant conservation series